Genrep-Software/style-guides/c++/cppguide.md

 As a rule of thumb: a global variable satisfies these requirements if its declaration, considered in isolation, could be `constexpr`.

-Every object has a [storage duration]{.dfn}, which correlates with its lifetime.
+Every object has a <span class="dfn">storage duration</span>, which correlates with its lifetime.
 Objects with static storage duration live from the point of their initialization until the end of the program.
-Such objects appear as variables at namespace scope (\"global variables\"), as static data members of classes, or as function-local variables that are declared with the `static` specifier.
+Such objects appear as variables at namespace scope ("global variables"), as static data members of classes, or as function-local variables that are declared with the `static` specifier.
 Function-local static variables are initialized when control first passes through their declaration; all other objects with static storage duration are initialized as part of program start-up.
 All objects with static storage duration are destroyed at program exit (which happens before unjoined threads are terminated).

-Initialization may be [dynamic]{.dfn}, which means that something non-trivial happens during initialization.
+Initialization may be <span class="dfn">dynamic</span>, which means that something non-trivial happens during initialization.
 (For example, consider a constructor that allocates memory, or a variable that is initialized with the current process ID.)
-The other kind of initialization is [static]{.dfn} initialization.
-The two aren\'t quite opposites, though: static initialization *always* happens to objects with static storage duration (initializing the object either to a given constant or to a representation consisting of all bytes set to zero), whereas dynamic initialization happens after that, if required.
+The other kind of initialization is <span class="dfn">static</span> initialization.
+The two aren't quite opposites, though: static initialization *always* happens to objects with static storage duration (initializing the object either to a given constant or to a representation consisting of all bytes set to zero), whereas dynamic initialization happens after that, if required.

 Global and static variables are very useful for a large number of
 applications: named constants, auxiliary data structures internal to